Lexham Gardens: Notable residents

-The actor Denholm Elliott was born at no. 48.

 On 15 June 1952, Special Operations Executive (SOE) agent Christine Granville was stabbed to death in the Shellbourne Hotel, 1 Lexham Gardens, by an "obsessed" Dennis George Muldowney, who was hanged on 30 September.

 Charles Bean, the Australian official war correspondent of World War I and future official historian of the war, shared lodgings with the future director of the Australian War Memorial John Treloar at no 1 for part of the war.

 In fiction

 A house in Lexham Gardens is used as a 'safe house' for a meeting of British intelligence officers in John le Carré’s 1974 novel Tinker Tailor Soldier Spy, and in the 1979 BBC television adaptation of the novel.
 A mews off Lexham Gardens is home to SIS officer Tanya Acocella in Charles Cumming's 2011 novel The Trinity Six.